 RRFC: So talk to us about the new studio.
 What’s your setup like over there?

 We have a great live room.
 We run the latest stuff, Pro Tools 12, some great hardware, some great mic pre’s, a great mic selection.
 It’s a relatively new situation for me.
-I had a studio in Boston called Sanctum Sound that was around for 15 years, then I was out in L.A.
+I had a studio called Sanctum Sound that was around for 15 years, then I was out in L.A.
 The new place has a full backline of gear, there’s a lot of toys to play with, drums, guitars, keyboards, all that stuff….We basically just hit the ground running, probably about 4 months ago in the new location.

 RRFC: So tell us about Scott Johnson.
 He’s was your student—he came through the basic and then the advanced audio programs, and then you hired him?